aaron-grau/curic/sql/homeworks/questions/intro_rails.md

 **Let's create a simple Rails project and try out what we've learned so far!**

 In this project we'll be creating a simple Rails project to model the relationships between `People` and `Houses`.
 By the end of this project, each `Person` will live in a house and each `House` will have an `address`.
-You will be able to call `House.people` and get a list of the `people` that live in that `House`.
+You will be able to call `House.residents` and get a list of the `people` that live in that `House`.
 You will also be able to call `Person.house` and get the `House` that that `Person` lives in.

 ## Phase 1: `rails new`
 * Create a new rails project [using PostgreSQL][rails-with-pg-reading]